duffrecords/lambda-lambda-lambda/README.md

 1. Create an S3 bucket to store deployments, if you don't already have one.
 1. Create a personal access token on GitHub.
 See [this guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for instructions.
 1. Copy config.ini.example to config.ini and add your AWS account info.
-1. Run `setup.py init`.
+1. Run `setup.py --init`.
 This script will do the following:
     * Create the Lambda function if it does not yet exist.
     * Package the latest boto3 (at the time of this writing, the version in AWS Lambda does not support layers).
     * Package an empty placeholder module for Dulwich and PyYAML.
 This is to avoid `ModuleNotFoundError` when bootstrapping the function for the first time.
     * Publish these artifacts as a layer, and update the Lambda function with the new layer information.
     * Invoke the Lambda function, causing it to install Dulwich and PyYAML natively within the Lambda environment, republish that layer, and then update itself.
 The Lambda function is now ready to build and deploy other Lambda functions.
 If you need to update the lambda-lambda-lambda code, simply run `setup.py` again--it's idempotent.
-The `init` parameter is only necessary to bootstrap the function with a newer boto3 and the placeholder modules.
+The `--init` parameter is only necessary to bootstrap the function with a newer boto3 and the placeholder modules.

 ### Usage
 To build and deploy your own Lambda projects: